mathildathompson/text_adv_app/project_to_do_list.md

 ###Nice to Have

+* Force users to confirm their email address!
 * Highlight 'My Creation' when editing my adventure!
 * Add a default image for new adventures if one is not provided
 * Image - Resize automatically